syncfusion-content/maui-docs/MAUI/Scheduler/overview.md

  * **First day of the week**: Customize the first day of the week as needed.
 It defaults to Sunday.

- * **Flexible working days**: The workdays in a workweek can be customized such that the remaining days are hidden.
+ * **Flexible working days**: The workdays in a workweek can be customized such that the nonworking days are hidden.

- * **Min and Max date**: By setting MinDate and MaxDate, you can limit the date range available in the Scheduler and prevent navigation beyond that range.
+ * **Minimum and maximum date time**: By setting `MinimumDateTime` and `MaximumDateTime` properties, you can limit the date range available in the Scheduler and prevent navigation beyond that range.

  * **Special time regions(Blocking time intervals)**: Interactions and selections can be disabled for specific time ranges.
-This is useful when you want to block user interaction during holidays or another special events and to highlight those time slots.
+This is useful when you want to block user interaction during holidays or another special events and to highlight those time slots in day, week, workweek, timeline day, timeline week, and timeline workweek.

- * **Blackout dates**: You can disable any date in a scheduler to make it inactive.
-You can easily prevent the selection of weekends by disabling them.
+ * **Selectable day predicate(Blackout dates)**: You can disable any date in a scheduler to make it inactive.
+You can easily prevent the selection of weekends and holidays by disabling them.

  * **Hide leading and trailing dates**: Hiding the previous and next month's dates will enhance the appearance of the scheduler.